anglerud/makespace_servo_demo/docs/index.md

 those pins, they won't provide enough current to move the servo, and trying to do so can damage the microcontroller board.

+Below we also have demos for two other microcontrollers, and a servo tester.

 # Controlling the servo

-The servo expects to receive a pulse each 20ms (so a 50HZ Signal), where the width of the pulse determines the position of the output shaft.
-At a 1ms width, the servo is at one extreme, and at 2ms it is at the opposite extreme.
+The servo expects to receive a pulse every 20ms (so a 50HZ Signal), where the width of the pulse determines the position of the output shaft.
+If the pulse i 1ms long, the servo is at one extreme, and at 2ms it is at the opposite extreme.
 At 1.5ms, the servo is at its neutral (middle) position.

 The signal is expected to be at 4.8V, but most servos will happily consume 3.3V, all the way up to its maximum operating voltage.

-The above is the most common.
+The above is the most common control scheme.
 However, some 180° servos rotate through 90° with a 1ms difference in pulse widths - and so to get them to rotate though the full range - you need to extend the pulse width range from 0.5ms to 2.5ms.
 Hopefully the spec sheet will inform you of this, but sometimes you may have to experiment to see.

-# Other kinds of servos

-Other servos may operate at different voltages, have control schemes where the position can be read back, or even have programmable movement profiles.

-There are also continuously rotating servos, and servos which respond to just the %age time the signal is active, rather than the 50HZ signal that these RC servos use.

 # Running the demos